smistad/FAST/doc/pages/Install-FAST-on-Linux.md

 ==================
 **Make sure you have all the necessary requirements before installing FAST**:
 - Ubuntu Linux 18.04 or newer.
-- You need the package libxcb-xinerama0: `sudo apt install libxcb-xinerama0`
+- You need the following packages:
+  - `sudo apt install libgl1 libopengl0 libopenslide0 libusb-1.0-0 libxcb-xinerama0`
-- OpenGL: Usually installed along with your graphics driver.
 - OpenCL: To install OpenCL on Linux, download an implementation depending on the CPU/GPU you have:
     - **NVIDIA** - Install [CUDA](https://developer.nvidia.com/cuda-downloads)
     - **Intel** - Install the [OpenCL NEO driver](https://github.com/intel/compute-runtime/releases)
     - **AMD** - Install the [ROCm stack](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html)
     - If none of the above fits, you might want to check out the open source OpenCL implementation [Portable Computing Lanauge (PCOL)](http://portablecl.org), although reduced performance is likely.
+      - `sudo apt install libpocl2`

 Some [optional requirements](@ref requirements) are needed for video streaming and GPU neural network inference, these can be installed later.